 Also known as DD+ or E-AC-3.
 This audio encoding format is an extension of standard Dolby Digital.

-The maximum bitrate of this format is also greatly increased to about 6 Mbits/s, therefore allowing for better audio quality, although the maximum bitrate will be nearer 1.7 Mbits/s on Blu-ray.
+The maximum bitrate of this format is also greatly increased to about 6 Mbits/s, therefore allowing for better audio quality.
+However, the maximum bitrate will be nearer 1.7 Mbits/s on Blu-ray.

 Dolby Digital Plus cannot be sent over coaxial or optical digital audio connections, and if they are used, then the player will automatically use the standard Dolby Digital track instead.

 Also, unless the Blu-ray player decodes the DD+ signal on-board first, you will require an HDMI 1.3 connection with a decoder on the AV receiver.

 This codec is an extension of DTS 5.1 and increases surround sound support to 7.1 channels.

-As far as the connections you can use for DTS-HD High Resolution Audio, the same rules apply as for Dolby Digital.
-Optical and coaxial connections aren't supported (and the player will switch to DTS 5.1 for this type of connection) - or an HDMI 1.3 connection is required unless the player decodes on-board and sends the decoded signal as LPCM.
+As far as the connections you can use for DTS-HD High Resolution Audio, the same rules apply as Dolby Digital.

 Compared to DD 5.1 or DD+, the soundtrack will have a greater dynamic range, better surround imaging and you should hear more high and low frequencies – if your sound system is capable of doing justice to these improvements of course!

 TrueHD is capable of supporting up to 14 channels of audio, which means it can easily cope with the 8 channels required for 7.1 surround sound playback on a Blu-ray disc.

-As with DD+, if you want to bitstream this signal through HDMI to be decoded by your AV receiver, then you will need an HDMI 1.3 connection and an AV receiver with Dolby TrueHD decoding.
+As with DD+, if you want to bitstream this signal through HDMI to be decoded by your AV receiver, then you will need at least an HDMI 1.3 connection and an AV receiver with Dolby TrueHD decoding.